-Time means money for business owners.
+Time management skills are a must for business owners.

 How to develop decision-making skills

-That’s right—just dive right in.
+That’s right—just decide.

-This goes to show how much decisiveness can impact your business.
+Goes to show how much decisiveness can impact your business.

 Listen and learn